 · How do MCOs manage physician-administered retinal therapies through the medical benefit in their largest risk-based commercial and Medicare Advantage plans?
 Are their Medicare plans requiring step therapy as now allowed by CMS?
 Will they require patients to use less-expensive off-label Avastin first?

-· What is the potential for payer reimbursement and physician uptake of emerging therapies, including an implanted version of Lucentis now in development?
+· What is the potential for payer reimbursement and physician uptake of emerging therapies, including a permanent refillable implant that releases ranibizumab now in development?

 Primary Research: Survey of 100 ophthalmologists, survey of 39 U.S. managed care organization (MCO) pharmacy and medical directors (PDs/MDs)

 Key Drugs Covered

-Content Highlights: Reimbursement and Contracting, Access and Prescribing, Special topic: Payer Management of the Medical Benefit, Opportunities and Challenges for Emerging Therapies
+Content Highlights: Reimbursement Landscape, Access and Prescribing, Special topic: Payer Management of the Medical Benefit, Opportunities and Challenges for Emerging Therapies

 U.S. Access & Reimbursement provides in-depth insight on the impact of payer policy on prescribing behavior so that clients can build their market access strategy and optimize their brand positioning.
 This analysis of primary market research with physician specialists and U.S. payers helps clients stay up-to-date on restriction policies, gauge payer and prescriber attitudes toward specific therapies, identify opportunities where brands can capture patient share through market access, and maximize opportunities for emerging therapies by learning how previous brands gained favorable reimbursement or why they stumbled.

 - Detailed, Expanded Analysis: Special Focus on Retinal Therapies: US Payer Management of the Medical Benefit

 Author(s): Chris Lewis